What kind of a practice are you?

 Do you have emergency care?

 The doctors are on-call for our clients; however, they may not always be reachable as they are very involved with their family and community.
 The doctor on call has their phone number on our answering machine, so a call can be made to them.
-If they are unavailable, a message may be left for the emergency facilities at Ohio State’s veterinary hospital or MedVet may contacted.
+If they are unavailable, the emergency facilities at Ohio State’s veterinary hospital, MedVet or Diley RD. have 24/7 emergency services.

 OSU College of Veterinary Medicine – 614-292-3551 just off Lane Ave.
 MedVet/Columbus Vet Emerg Service – 614-846-5800 on E. Wilson Bridge Rd.